2024 Solar Incentives Guide for Bound Brook, NJ - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Solar Renewable Energy Certificate (SREC): Generally, solar systems that produce over a specific (generally small) amount of electricity will qualify for SRECs or other performance-based incentives.
-SRECs and similar incentives are typically offered at the state level.
-You can sell SRECs to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.
+• Solar Renewable Energy Certificate (SREC): In general, solar systems that produce more than a predetermined (normally small) amount of electricity qualify for SRECs or similar performance-based incentives.
+SRECs and similar incentives are typically offered by your state government.
+When you receive an SREC, you can sell it to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.

 Best Regional Coverage